sagemathinc/cocalc-doc/source/howto/connectivity-issues.rst

 If you see the error message **"Timeout while loading CoCalc."** when you try to connect to CoCalc, there are several things to try:

-* Hold down the ``shilft``-key and click your browser's Reload button.
+* Hold down the ``Shift``-key and click your browser's reload button to refresh the CoCalc tab.
   Sometimes this simple action resolves the problem.
-It loads the page bypassing your local cache.
 * Close your browser and open it again.
 Maybe even restart your computer!
 * You might be using an old, unsupported browser.
   Check for updates available to the browser you are using, or switch to the latest version of a different browser.
 * If you are on a very slow network, loading may succeed, but take more than 60 seconds.
   Try waiting.
 Loading may succeed after the timeout warning is displayed.

 If this doesn't help, try additional diagnostic steps mentioned above.